Gusarich/website/blog/posts/billions-of-tokens-later.md

 ## Introduction

 LLM-powered fuzzing is a fresh topic, with the first notable works dating to 2023, and it hasn't been explored much yet.
 However, this technique is very promising due to its simplicity and ability to scale across different dimensions.
-Our [previous post](/blog/fuzzing-with-llms/) explored a purely documentation-driven black-box fuzzing approach, where agents only get access to documentation and are tasked to find bugs, as well as documentation inconsistencies and mismatches.
+Our previous post [1] explored a purely documentation-driven black-box fuzzing approach, where agents only get access to documentation and are tasked to find bugs, as well as documentation inconsistencies and mismatches.

 After these initial experiments, we at TON Studio decided to analyze how effective this technique can become at scale.
 At the moment of publishing this post, we've spent a total of **$2,000** solely on API credits—primarily to evaluate different models and setups.
 Additionally, during this period, we had unexpected and unlimited free access to an early checkpoint of **GPT-4.1** (also known as **quasar-alpha**) on OpenRouter.
 We fully utilized this opportunity by processing over **14B** tokens (equivalent to approximately **$10,000** at standard GPT-4.1 pricing) and generated hundreds of thousands of code snippets to stress-test the compiler.
 We specifically focused on a single broad topic to analyze how fuzzing efficiency evolves over extended runs.